 Mount Carmel has apologized and put 23 other employees on leave.
 Mount Carmel Health Systems says they were unaware of all the patient deaths until October of 2018.
 They started contacting families after the internal investigation was complete.

-Joe Lyon is an experienced Ohio Hospital Negligence Lawyer and Medical Malpractice Attorney, investigating prescription malpractice claims and Mount Carmel overdose cases for plaintiffs.
+Joe Lyon is an experienced Ohio Hospital Negligence Lawyer and Medical Malpractice Attorney, investigating prescription error claims and Mount Carmel overdose cases for plaintiffs.

 Several lawsuits have already been filed on behalf of plaintiffs and families, naming the physician, hospital pharmacists, nurses, and hospital management, claiming they were all negligent and failed to follow basic medical protocol.